 Increasing the channel width allows to improve the WiFi throughput, as maximum WiFi performance is generally achievable only when using maximum channel width.
 Halving the channel width also halves the maximum achievable throughput.
 For instance, you can reach up to 432 Mbit/s on the 5 GHz band supporting 802.11ac using the 80 MHz channel width.
 However, by changing to 40 MHz channel width, the maximum measurable throughput decreases to 200 Mbit/s and 78 Mbit/s for 20 MHz, respectively.

 Reducing the maximum channel width can still be beneficial though depending on the RF environment.
 In fact, the 40 MHz channel width on the 2.4 GHz is rarely used in practice because when there are many neighboring WiFi networks, channel interference penalties often outweigh the gain in throughput.
-If your network environment is rich of 2.4 GHz signal interference, please consider using a 20 MHz channel width instead.
+If your network environment is heavily affected by 2.4 GHz signal interference, please consider using a 20 MHz channel width instead.

 WiFi signal interference